 Publishers have been adjusting their floor prices and increasing the minimum price at which an impression can be sold.
 Unfortunately, the lower the ad prices fall the higher the chance that it falls to undesirable advertisers.
-As demand has fallen, publishers are attempting to keep supply in balance, and get ahead of the game.
+As demand has fallen, publishers are attempting to keep a supply in balance and get ahead of the game.

 Some publishers are resorting to drastic measures such as reducing inventory in the efforts to prevent ad prices from devaluing their inventory long term.

 What will that look like?
 Using ad slots to push internal subscription programs or potentially eliminated ad slots?
 Buzzfeed has jumped on the bandwagon and begun the process of removing display ads that receive lower viewability scores.

 The average US Display ad CPM in an open auction has fallen from a high of $1.34 on March 1, to $.90 by May 3.
 While the average CPM has rebounded since bottoming out at $0.83 on April 8 the future is still full of uncertainty.

 Mobile App Push Notification Open Rates Up 22%

 A recent report revealed that open rates for mobile app push notifications rose 22% during March 2020 driven by the global pandemic leading to widespread lockdown measures.